-- 1. Select the Change Supervisor Password item and press <Enter>. - 2.
-From the password box, type a password composed of at least six letters and/or numbers, then press <Enter>. - Confirm the password when prompted.
+- 1. Select the Change Supervisor Password item. - From the password box, type a password composed of at least six letters and/or numbers, then press <Enter>. - Confirm the password when prompted.

 The message Password Installed appears after you successfully set your password.